prendradjaja/friendlog-web/JOURNAL.md

 ----

-Q:What happens if I edit the sheet that form responses get stored in?
+Q: What happens if I edit the sheet that form responses get stored in?

 A: From trying it out, it looks like Google Forms keeps track of what row it should add the next result in.
 (Even if you delete everything!)
 You can delete